-All of the presentations described below are now being offered in a virtual synchronous format.
-Please review the options and use the request link at the bottom of the page.
-If you prefer an asynchronous format, as a U110 instructor, you can go to the U110 FYS Course Shell in Canvas and access a variety of career modules.
+All of the presentations described below will be offered in person.
+Please use the request link at the bottom of the page.
+If you prefer an asynchronous format, as a U110 instructor, you can go to the U110 FYS course shell in Canvas and access a variety of career modules related to these presentations.

 Career Planning Foundations

 Many students come to IUPUI to prepare for a career, but have few or no concrete plans.
 This interactive session demonstrates the importance of setting major and career exploration goals now.
 Students will be able to identify personal traits to consider and will understand career exploration using information, people resources, and their own experiences.
 This presentation is ideal for introducing career planning to students.
 (25–30 minutes)